NethServer/ns8-mail/dovecot/README.md

 - `DOVECOT_TRUSTED_NETWORKS`, eg `10.5.4.0/24` Connections from those
   networks do not require TLS
 - `DOVECOT_DEBUG`, if set enable verbose logging
+- `DOVECOT_QUOTA_MB`, default `0`.
+If greater than zero, set default mailbox quota, with value expressed in MB. `0` means quota is completely disabled.

 ## Logs